amzamulh/ahnest/README.md

-# React Project Starter
+# Ahnest Project Starter with react

-A professional React starter with Vite, ESLint, Prettier, and Storybook configured for JavaScript development.
+A professional ahnest project with React starter with Vite, ESLint, Prettier, and Storybook configured for JavaScript development.

 ![Project Screenshot](screenshot.png)